 Dr. Rosenberg can help those who sustain a nose injury restore shape and function to their nose.
 In many cases, it is simpler to make the repairs while the bone is still broken, within two weeks of the injury.
 However, septoplasty or rhinoplasty can also be performed down the road if there are resulting functional or cosmetic concerns after the nose heals.

-If you have a nose fracture and are concerned with cosmetic or functional issues, contact Dr. Rosenberg for a consultation at his office in NYC or Staten Island.
+If you have a nose fracture and are concerned with cosmetic or functional issues, contact Dr. Rosenberg for a consultation at his office in NYC or Upper East Side.